Estimate Time5 min

 "The Roth conversion can be quite valuable, not only from an income tax perspective, but also from an estate tax perspective," says Bryan Hwang, a vice president with Fidelity Private Wealth Management.

 Now, however, those who inherit traditional IRAs or 401(k)s are likely to pay more in taxes as they must make larger withdrawals over a shorter period.
-Converting those assets to a Roth IRA would protect inheritors from federal taxes, greatly increasing the potential for additional tax-free growth.
+Converting those assets to a Roth would protect inheritors from federal taxes, greatly increasing the potential for additional tax-free growth.

-Could you do a backdoor Roth conversion?
+Could you do a backdoor Roth IRA conversion?

-A "backdoor" Roth conversion is achieved by first contributing after-tax dollars to traditional IRA or 401(k), then immediately converting it to a Roth IRA.
+A "backdoor" Roth IRA conversion is achieved by first contributing after-tax dollars to traditional IRA, then immediately converting it to a Roth IRA.
 As the assets have not been in the original account for very long, it's likely that the tax due at the time of conversion would be minimal, if not nonexistent (assuming you do not have multiple IRAs).
 While there are income limits on Roth contributions, there have been no such limits for Roth conversions, making this a popular strategy for high-income investors.

 Consult a tax professional